-Particle effects are popular, and probably more versatile than you think.
+Particle effects are more versatile and useful than they might seem.
 As well as providing interesting alternatives for backgrounds, particle effects can be used as a part of your opener, as a transition between footage, or even to add movement to a still image.

 How to Use Particle Effects